In the footsteps of London's rebels

 There are no particular skills needed, just an interest in learning about London’s social and political history and an enthusiasm for discovering and imagining the places where this history happened.

 Be able to access the course via Zoom.

 How will I be taught, and will there be any work outside the class?

-There will be an initial lecture/workshop to set the background scene for the period we will be studying, and the places where we will be walking.
-This will be followed by a series of walking tours focusing on specific issues, individuals and campaigns.
-On each tour you will receive an information handout summarising key points.
-Students will be encouraged to ask questions on the walks and raise discussion points.
-The final session will be classroom based and will draw together the threads from the different walks to consolidate knowledge of protest movements in the capital and assess their successes and failures.
+There will be an initial lecture/workshop to set the background scene for the period we will be studying, and the places we will discover on our walking tours.
+This will be followed by a series of virtual walking tours in subsequent sessions focusing on specific issues, individuals and campaigns.
+After each session an information handout will be posted summarising key points.
+Students will be encouraged to ask questions during the walks and raise discussion points.
+The final session will draw together the threads from the different walks to consolidate knowledge of protest movements in the capital and assess their successes and failures.
 No work is required outside of class although you will be directed to additional reading that you may wish to undertake.